John-Faulhaber/Semi-Autonomous-Method-for-Extracting-Nebular-Velocities-from-Images/README.md

  - Line regions between the pre-selected corresponding points of interest, labeled with numbers.

- - Line regions between the pre-selected corresponding ponts of interest, lebeled with the velocity of movement.
+ - Line regions between the pre-selected corresponding ponts of interest, labeled with the velocity of movement.

  - Vector regions between the pre-selected corresponding points of interest, labeled with numbers.